mlapinm/A02Nh/html6ccna/b107tabs.md

 Command Mode/Purpose/Description
 interface type port-number Changes context to interface mode.
 The type is typically Fast Ethernet or Gigabit Ethernet.
-The possible port numbers vary depending on the model of switchófor example, Fa0/1, Fa0/2, and so on. interface range type portnumber
+The possible port numbers vary depending on the model of switch‚Äîfor example, Fa0/1, Fa0/2, and so on. interface range type portnumber
 - end-port-number